shuban-789/Shuban-CSA/_posts/Foundation/2024-10-09-sprint2_ticket_IPYNB_2_.md

 ## Closing Remarks

 Overall, I feel like this Sprint 1 was very challenging for me in the sense that I knew I had to improve on soft skills.
-I tried to do this by talking to the class as I would explain Java to a friend as oposed to how I would explain Java in a job interview.
+I tried to do this by talking to the class as I would explain Java to a friend as opposed to how I would explain Java in a job interview.